zheda-mai/zheda-mai.github.io/_pages/about.md

 # News

+- <span style="color:#e67300">March 2022 — New Preprint on arXiv</span>

+  [TransCAM: Transformer Attention-based CAM Refinement for Weakly Supervised Semantic Segmentation](https://arxiv.org/abs/2203.07239) was on arXiv!
+We propose TransCAM, a Conformer-based solution to WSSS that explicitly leverages the attention weights from the transformer branch of the Conformer to refine the CAM generated from the CNN branch.
+TransCAM is motivated by our observation that attention weights from shallow transformer blocks are able to capture low-level spatial feature similarities while attention weights from deep transformer blocks capture high-level semantic context.

 - <span style="color:#e67300">Jan 2022 — **WWW 2022**  Acceptance</span>

-  [Distributional Contrastive Embedding for Clarification-based Conversational Critiquing](https://www2022.thewebconf.org/) was accepted to International World Wide Web Conference (WWW) 2022!
+  [Distributional Contrastive Embedding for Clarification-based Conversational Critiquing](https://ssanner.github.io/papers/www22_dcevae.pdf) was accepted to International World Wide Web Conference (WWW) 2022!
 In this paper, we propose a novel clarification-based conversational critiquing framework that allows the system to clarify user preferences by using distributional embeddings that can capture the specificity and generality of concepts through distributional coverage.

-- <span style="color:#e67300">Jan 2022 — Preprint on arXiv</span>
+- <span style="color:#e67300">Jan 2022 — New Preprint on arXiv</span>

   [Unintended Bias in Language Model-driven Conversational Recommendation](https://arxiv.org/abs/2201.06224) was on arXiv!
 We investigate how unintended bias — i.e., language variations such as name references or indirect indicators of sexual orientation or location that should not affect recommendations — manifests in significantly shifted price and category distributions of restaurant recommendations